mattiashallsten/3rd-order-sc/README.md

 ## Jack

 I've included a Jack installer for OSX, out of convenience.
-I can't seem to find it online but it as included in a Faust package.
+I can't seem to find it onlin, but it was included in a Faust package I had on my laptop.